andrewkshim/react-animatronics/docs/walkthrough.md

 ```

 Note, `animations` is now a function that returns the array we're already
 familiar with.
-When `animations` is a function, react-animatronics will call
+When `animations` is a function, react-animatronics will call it
-it with an object.
-The object keys are the names of your controlled components
+with an object.
+That object has keys that are the names of your controlled
-and the values are their DOM nodes.
-React-animatronics is able to provide the
+components and values that are their DOM nodes.
+React-animatronics is able to
-DOM nodes because `<Control>` attaches a ref to its child.
-Make sure the returned
+provide the DOM nodes because `<Control>` attaches a ref to its child (make
-component is a class component, and not a stateless, function component, because
+sure the child function returns a class component, and not a stateless
-React does not allow refs on stateless components.
+component because React does not allow refs on stateless components).

 In this example, we're animating three squares in a clockwise rotation.
 Each
 square is moving to the position of another square, and we're getting the